 Advanced drug delivery

 Our scientists are creating cutting edge drug delivery systems technology to support our ever expanding drug platforms.
 By focusing cellular targeting, improving cellular uptake and enhancing drug delivery, our teams is aiming to improve target efficacy to allow delivery of both small molecules and oligonucleotide therapeutics – miRNA, mRNA and antisense.
 We have already initiated collaborations with BIND Therapeutics for its ACCURINS® polymeric nanoparticle technology and with Starpharma exploring their dendrimer technology platform.
-Both these technologies improve therapeutic index and ability to formulate challenging molecules.
+Both these technologies hold the potential to improve therapeutic index and ability to formulate challenging molecules.
 Our research is always conducted in the most ethical and responsible way, upholding the highest possible standards of data privacy and security.

 iLead in lead generation